NicolaLovo/GoogleCloudNotes/ch3-account-setup/ch3.6-costs-budgets-alerts.md

 - notifications sent to project and billing administrators
 - recipients of this email can be customized (es. project manager)

+> [!NOTE]
+> A budget can be created for one/some/all projects and one/some/all services

 ### Scope of the budget

 Define a budget for the whole account, or be more granular for each project/product